mate-android-testing/mate-server/README.md

 ### Scripts and Jacoco
 Currently MATE-Server some functionality (mostly coverage related) depends on the python scripts that are located in the `scripts` subdirectory.
 Therefore a working Python 3 installation is needed.
-Furthermore the python scripts need to be placed in the working of MATE-Server.
+Furthermore the python scripts need to be placed in the working directory of MATE-Server.
 For the coverage calculation the jacococli is also needed in the working directory of MATE-Server with the following path: `bin/jacococli.jar`.